The Truth About Being a Girl Mom

 Cute Shoes and Outfits and Make-up, Oh My!

 I already know that I’m expensive, sooooo the same seems to go for my daughters.
-If we aren’t spending extra cash on unnecessary accessories, shoes, and clothes; then we are certainly spending it on extra curricular.
-My girls love dance, gymnastics, and music; and my bank account could tell you all about it!
+If we aren’t accidentally impulsively spending extra cash on unnecessary accessories, shoes, and clothes; then we are certainly spending it on extra curricular.
+My girls love dance, gymnastics, and music……but mostly dance.
 Don’t get me wrong, I absolutely LOVE watching them do what they love, but it definitely adds up to what feels like a second mortgage payment some months.
-So if you are a mother of girls who want to stay active, you’ll want to start researching your next side hustle, like, yesterday.
+So we started this blog and an Etsy shop as a way to bring in extra funds so that they can continue growing their craft and doing what they love.
+We’ve also cut back on the shopping (for now).

 The Emotional Rollercoasters

-The cool thing is, unlike boys, girls typically don’t destroy your stuff on an impulse or burp and fart inappropriately.
+You won’t typically find girls wresting their friends or siblings on the floor, breaking a lamp as they parkour across the living room couch, or burp and fart on command.
 However, they WILL carry with them a vast array of emotions that will change faster than you can say, “Please pass the Midol.”
-And as your little princesses approach the Tween years, those emotions multiply.
-One minute, she is crying and screaming about losing her favorite book mark, the next minute she is leaping across the living room and giggling with her friends.
-The funny, yet reassuring, thing is that your Tween is more than likely just as shocked by the drastic change of emotions as you are.
+And as your little princess approaches the tween years, those emotions multiply.
+One minute, she is crying and screaming about losing her favorite book mark, the next minute she is leaping across the living room and giggling with her siblings.
+The funny, yet reassuring, thing is that your tween is more than likely just as shocked by the drastic change of emotions as you are.
 This will present a wonderful learning and bonding opportunity for you and your daughter, as she is learning healthy ways to cope with her emotions while also feeling validated in the perplexities of growing up.
-So give her grace (and maybe some Midol with a side of ice cream) as you help coach her through some difficult and big feelings during a very confusing time in her life.
-Remember-this is all new to her.
+So give her grace (and maybe some chocolate) as you help coach her through some difficult, big feelings during a very confusing time in her life.
+When she shouts back a sassy comment, do your best not to flip your lid.
+Keeping your composure will model what good emotional regulation looks like.
+It might feel like you’re letting her get away with disrespect, but you’re not.
+She knows what she said was hurtful and she’s relying heavily on your unconditional love during these emotional moments.
+Once she cools off, make sure you listen to her concern and make her feel valid in her emotions.
+Then, go in for the discussion about how she could handle the situation respectfully the next time (and trust me, there will be a next time), and ways that she can calm her body before responding with a hurtful comment or action (counting from ten, taking deep breaths, etc).
+Remember-this is hard for her too.
 She is learning about it for the first time, and it is your job to be her guide.

 Sisterly Love